 In order to begin experiencing the fun of fantasy sports straight away follow these quick tips for starters below.

 - Pick a fun team name – many players come up with creative and funny names for their teams which adds to the entertainment.
-These names have been the inspiration for many blog posts dedicated to the worst and best ideas.
+These names have inspired many blog posts about the worst and best ideas.

 - Think carefully about which type of game you enter.
 For example: if you intend on playing regularly the type of league where you change the roster every week might be a good choice, but if you are more casual a single line-up that remains the same throughout the season might be better.

-- Join a league with some friends, this way you can bet against them for fun and watch the game together just like in the TV show ‘The League'
+- Join a fantasy sports league with some friends, this way you can bet against them for fun and watch the game together just like in the TV show ‘The League'